amiruddinsaifi/Technocolabs/README.md

 # Steps involved

-Getting the dataset
+*Getting the dataset
-Getting insights from dataset using visualisation tools.
+*Getting insights from dataset using visualisation tools.
-Preprocessing the data using NLTK.
+*Preprocessing the data using NLTK.
-Applying Multi Label classification algorithms.
+*Applying Multi Label classification algorithms.
-Comparing the results and choosing the best among them.
+*Comparing the results and choosing the best among them.
-Results
+*Results
-Predicted an accuracy score of 88.16% using Binary Relevance method with SVM classifier.
+*Predicted an accuracy score of 86.16% using Binary Relevance method with SVM classifier.

 # About